eprovst/DomainColoring.jl/docs/src/usage/tutorial.md

 documentation, but whilst following along you might want to use `GLMakie` instead.

+The internal `DomainColoring.jl` code is fully parallelized and some quality parameters are set to a lower level for single threaded sessions.
+For the best results start Julia with `julia -tauto`.

-To install `DomainColoring.jl` and either of these packages, enter
+To install `DomainColoring.jl` and one of the Makie backends, enter
 ```
 ]add DomainColoring GLMakie
 ```